 - 301–500, Maroon: Considered hazardous.
 Basically, don't go outside without protective gear, as this is an emergency condition, with everyone likely to be affected with serious health issues.

-As of right now, when you 3D Touch on the weather/AQI icon in a Maps view, you'll still only see the general weather forecast for that day — without any predicted air quality reports.
-But since iOS 12.2 is still in beta, that could change in the final stable release.
+From iOS 12.2 to iOS 13.6, when you long-press, Haptic Touch, or 3D Touch on the weather/AQI icon in a Maps view, you'll only see the general weather forecast for that day — without any predicted air quality reports.
+However, the AQI information does appear in the expanded view in iOS 14 and later.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions.